mdolab/MACH-Aero/machAeroTutorials/overset_theory.rst

 * Use similar values of initial cell height for all meshes (``s0`` option in pyHyp)
 * Make sure that all meshes have similar growth ratios during the pyHyp extrusion.
 A variation of +- 0.05 is okay
-* If you want to priorize one mesh, use slightly smaler values for ``s0`` and growth ratio.
+* If you want to prioritize one mesh, use slightly smaller values for ``s0`` and growth ratio.

 Debugging an Overset Mesh
 =========================